for-mainframe/zowe-enablement-workshop/README.md

-# Zowe Enablement Workshop

-## Enablement Sessions Agenda:
-Enablement sessions will cover the following key areas:

-## Zowe v3 Introduction:
-+   Get a general overview of Zowe v3, its tools, and common interfaces.

- ## Top DevOps Needs Addressed by Zowe v3:

- ### Learn how Zowe empowers mainframe developers and engineers by addressing critical DevOps requirements.

-+ Enables developers to use modern editors like Visual Studio Code and IntelliJ IDEA.
-+ Integrates task runners for automation and simplifies build and testing.
-+ Provides access to automated testing frameworks for early defect detection.
-+ Supports CI/CD pipeline automation with tools like Jenkins, TeamCity, Tecton and Urban Code.
-+ Supports automation infrastructure through tools like Ansible.

-## Zowe Use Cases:
-+ Explore real-world applications of Zowe, with a focus on different user roles and their objectives.
-+ Understand Zowe server-side and client-side components.

-## Zowe Server-side Architecture:
-+ Dive into the Zowe server-side architecture, including the Zowe API Mediation Layer and Zowe Desktop.

-## Development Process with Zowe:
-+ Learn how to configure the Zowe Team Configuration File (v2 profile).
-+ Understand development in COBOL and JCL using Zowe.
-+ Utilize the Zowe CLI and Zowe CLI plug-ins for efficient interaction with the mainframe.
-+ Access serial files and job sysouts using Zowe Explorer for VS Code and IntelliJ IDEA.
-+ Work with CICS using the IBM CICS for Zowe Explorer extension.
-+ Discover the IBM Z Open Editor extension and how it enhances the development experience.
-+ Learn how Broadcom Code4z extensions empower Zowe Explorer.
-+ Understand the capabilities of the Language Server Protocol (LSP) for improved development workflow.

-## Configuration and Environment Management:
-+ Use Git source control within VS Code and IntelliJ IDEA.
-+ Set up a GitLab repository for COBOL sources.
-+ Build COBOL code using IBM zAppBuild / Endevor
-+ Automate code builds with GitLab runners.

-## Debugging:
-+ Run a debugger in both online and batch environments.
+# **Zowe Enablement Workshop**

+## **Enablement Workshop Agenda**
+The enablement sessions will focus on the following key areas:

+---

+### **1. Zowe v3 Introduction**
++ Overview of Zowe v3, its tools, and common interfaces.

+---

+### **2. Top DevOps Needs Addressed by Zowe v3**
+Explore how Zowe empowers mainframe developers and engineers by meeting critical DevOps requirements:
++ **Modern Editors**: Use Visual Studio Code and IntelliJ IDEA for mainframe development.
++ **Task Runners & Automation**: Simplify build and testing processes.
++ **Automated Testing**: Access frameworks to detect defects early.
++ **CI/CD Integration**: Automate pipelines with tools like Jenkins, TeamCity, Tekton, and UrbanCode.
++ **Infrastructure Automation**: Leverage tools like Ansible for streamlined workflows.

+---

+### **3. Zowe Use Cases**
++ Real-world applications highlighting various user roles and objectives.
++ Deep dive into Zowe’s server-side and client-side components.

+---

+### **4. Zowe Server-side Architecture**
++ Explore the Zowe API Mediation Layer and Zowe Desktop architecture.

+---

+### **5. Development Process with Zowe**
+Learn how to enhance productivity in mainframe development:
++ Configure the Zowe Team Configuration File (v2 profile).
++ Develop with COBOL and JCL using Zowe tools.
++ Utilize the **Zowe CLI** and its plug-ins for efficient mainframe interactions.
++ Access serial files and job sysouts with Zowe Explorer for VS Code and IntelliJ IDEA.
++ Work with CICS using the **IBM CICS for Zowe Explorer** extension.
++ Enhance development with the **IBM Z Open Editor** extension.
++ Leverage Broadcom Code4z extensions for Zowe Explorer.
++ Improve workflows using the Language Server Protocol (LSP).

+---

+### **6. Configuration and Environment Management**
++ Integrate Git source control with VS Code and IntelliJ IDEA.
++ Set up GitLab repositories for COBOL sources.
++ Build COBOL code with **IBM zAppBuild / Endevor**.
++ Automate builds using GitLab runners.

+---

+### **7. Debugging**
+Master debugging in both online and batch environments:
++ Run a debugger efficiently.
 + Understand the Debug Adapter Protocol (DAP).
-+ Utilize the IBM Z Debug extension.
++ Use the **IBM Z Debug** extension for advanced debugging capabilities.
-+ Learn to display variables and explore program structures and branches in the code.
++ Display variables, navigate program structures, and explore code branches seamlessly.

-##Bonus Demo
+---

+### **8. Bonus Demo**
-+ AI agent to understand complex COBOL Apps
++ AI Agent to analyze and understand complex COBOL applications.

+---

-## Disclaimer:
+## **Disclaimer**
-+ The agenda for Enablement Sessions is a flexible framework that we tailor to the unique requirements of each mainframe development team.
+The agenda is a flexible framework tailored to the unique requirements of each mainframe development team.

-+ Adjustments will be made after conducting a detailed analysis of each team's workflows and challenges to identify the most relevant use cases.
-This ensures the sessions focus on delivering immediate value and practical benefits.
++ Sessions will be adjusted after analyzing your workflows and challenges to focus on the most relevant use cases.
++ This customization ensures immediate value and practical benefits for your team.

+---

 Our customization approach guarantees that each session aligns with the specific goals and needs of each mainframe team.